 As a part of Purdue University, Krannert School of Management is the place to study for students interested in learning business and management skills with a focus on big data, technology, and other STEM subjects.
-Purdue University is ranked as the #1 destination for international students in several STEM disciplines.
+Purdue University is ranked #12 among public universities by U.S.News and world report (2019).
+Its number 1 destination for international students in several STEM disciplines.
 The Krannert School of Management gives entrepreneurs of tomorrow a unique opportunity to understand businesses from this unique perspective.

-The Krannert School of Management’s two-year MBA is ranked #9 in the world by the Wall Street Journal, and in 2017 the Bloomberg Businessweek ranked the same program #14 for MBA among public universities and #16 for MBA among employers.
+The Krannert School of Management’s two-year MBA is ranked #9 in the world by the Wall Street Journal 2018, and in 2019 the financial times ranked the same program #16 for MBA among public universities.

 If Purdue University’s Krannert School of Management is your target business school, this article will help you in researching the class profile, and career prospects its full-time MBA program can offer you.